 It’s not just about the calories.
 It’s also about cortisol, the chemical your body makes when you’re stressed out.
 Cortisol contributes to belly fat and, as it turns out, says a 2013 study published in journal Obesity, having high cortisol levels and eating too much sugar magnifies the effect.
 A similar study published in 2016 confirmed that sugar consumption—in this particular case, sugar-sweetened beverages—is linked to more visceral belly fat and higher levels of cortisol.

 4. Speed up the crunches.

 Crunches alone aren’t going to reduce belly fat, particularly the dangerous fat deep under the skin, though doing core exercises can help strengthen those muscles so the fat is reined in a bit.
 The ab muscles are, after all, like a natural girdle.
-But a 2008 study in the Journal of Strength and Conditioning Research found that speeding up those crunches (one per second) while still maintaining good form helps activate the muscles that can help tighten up your belly.
+But a study, published in the Journal of Strength and Conditioning Research, found that speeding up those crunches (one per second) while still maintaining good form helps activate the muscles that can help tighten up your belly.
 Talk to your doctor before speed crunching and, if possible, have a skilled trainer check your form.